lukecarr/trophies/README.md

 Once you've obtained an API key, include it as an environment variable and enjoy beautiful game art and extra metadata!

+### `DISABLE_NEW_VERSION_CHECK`

+By default, Trophies.gg will make a request to GitHub's API on startup to check for new releases.

+If you wish to disable this logic, please set the `DISABLE_NEW_VERSION_CHECK` variable to any value.

 ## Screenshots

 ### Homepage (all games)